rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 I agree, the ontology of mathematical relations is perplexing.

+>   What is the metaphysics and epistemology of mathematical truths?

-Some, like Dan, will say that teleology is a garden variety causal process that involves blind variation and natural selection operating on many levels and using many different mechanisms to produce adaptation.
+Some, like Dan, will say that teleology is a garden variety causal process that involves blind variation and natural selection operating at many different levels and using many different mechanisms to produce adaptation.
 Not only that, we should also recognize that Darwin naturalized teleology and purpose, giving the real causal mechanism underlying it.
-On the other hand, I think Darwin showed that there is *not* any teleology in nature, period.
+Darwin showed that there is *not* any teleology in nature, it's all just an overlay.

 **Steven**